Support

 The app crashes on startup

 If you installed the operating system yourself and are trying to launch the downloaded .AppImage file, and it does not start up, it’s likely because some libraries are missing.
-First thing to get more info is to try and launch the .AppImage from the command line:
+The first thing to get more info is to try and launch the .AppImage from the command line:

 The terminal will output the error, often hinting at the problem.

-bpf failure in syscall 0403 -> Try launching our app with additional parameter:
+bpf failure in syscall 0403 -> Try launching our app with an additional parameter:

 Why can’t I use 4K resolution?